n3dst4/elm-parp/README.markdown

 3. observe that the test suite is okay
 4. `elm-test --watch`
 5. observe that that test suite is still okay
-6. run this command which will touch a test file and immediatly `make` it:
+6. leave the watch running, and in another terminal, run this command which will touch a test file and immediatly `make` it:

     `touch tests/TestParp.elm; elm-test make`